Frank S. Farley: Biography

 Farley was born December 5, 1901, in Atlantic City, the youngest of ten children born to James and Maria (Clowney) Farley.
 As a youth, teammates gave him the nickname "Happy", which was shortened to "Hap" as he got older.
 He attended the St. Nicholas of Tolentine grammar school before advancing to Atlantic City High School where he met his future wife, Marie "Honey" Feyl.
 In high school, Farley was an accomplished baseball, football, and basketball player.
-He was expelled from Atlantic City High School in 1920 after playing at the YMCA with fellow teammates against a team of African American college students who were barred from playing on their collegiate teams.
+He was expelled from Atlantic City High School in 1920 after playing at the YMCA with teammates against a team of African American college students who were barred from playing on their collegiate teams.
 Atlantic City High School had a strict policy that no varsity players could play in any other league or competition.
 For his senior year, Farley attended the Wenonah Military Academy which recruited him for his athletic accomplishments.
 He went on to attend the University of Pennsylvania, before graduating from Georgetown Law School in 1925.
 After his education was complete, he married Marie Feyl and began practicing law in Atlantic City.